-- 1. Successful completion of all program requirements. - 2.
-A minimum of 30 credit hours, and the last 30 credit hours preceding the conferring of the degree, earned at Kingswood University. - 3.
-A letter grade of "C-" or above attained in all 300 and 400 level courses. - 4.
-A minimum cumulative grade point average of 2.0. - 5.
-Full payment of all financial commitments to the University. - 6.
-Graduates must be of high moral standing and have a committed discipling relationship with the Lord and Saviour.
+- 1. Evidence of a life of high moral standing and a committed discipling relationship with the Lord and Saviour, evidenced by full engagement in chapel, Pulse, discipleship groups and other campus spiritual formation events. - 2.
+Successful completion of all program requirements. - 3.
+A minimum of 30 credit hours, and the last 30 credit hours preceding the conferring of the degree, earned at Kingswood University. - 4.
+A letter grade of "C-" or above attained in all 300 and 400 level courses. - 5.
+A minimum cumulative grade point average of 2.0. - 6.
+Full payment of all financial commitments to the University.